Graded comodule categories with enough projectives

-with $F_0$ finite-type and free.
-We will say that $M$ is {\em finite-type} if there exists an exact sequence as in~\ref{exact seq 5}, with $F_0,F_1$ both finite-type and free. \end{definition}
+with $F_0$ finite-type and free. \item We will say that $M$ is {\em finite-type} if $M$ admits a presentation given by homogeneous generators, finitely many in each degree, and homogeneous relations, finitely many in each degree.
+That is $M$ is finite-type if and only if there exists an exact sequence of graded $A$-modules as in~\eqref{exact seq 5}, with $F_0,F_1$ both finite-type and free. \end{itemize} \end{definition}

-Lemmas~\ref{finite type generators lemma} and~\ref{finite type lemma} are generalizations, to the graded setting, of two useful lemmas found in T.~Y.~Lam's book~\cite{MR2278849}.
+Lemmas~\ref{finite type generators lemma} and~\ref{finite type lemma} are generalizations, to the graded setting, of two useful lemmas found in T.~Y.~Lam's book~\cite{MR1653294}.
 The ungraded versions of these lemmas appear as Propositions~2.4.43 and~2.4.44 in Lam's book.
+We provide proofs of Lemmas~\ref{finite type generators lemma} and~\ref{finite type lemma} for the sake of being self-contained, but there is nothing novel here: the proofs are essentially the same as in the ungraded case.
 I am grateful to G. Valenzuela for suggesting Lam's book to me as a reference for the ungraded results. \begin{lemma} Let $A$ be an connective graded ring and let $\Gamma$ be a connective graded left $A$-module.
 The following conditions are equivalent: \begin{itemize} \item For every set $\{ M_i\}_{i\in I}$ of connective graded left $A$-modules, the canonical graded $A$-module map

 is surjective. \item For every set $I$, the canonical graded $A$-module map